-The Yale School of Music application for the 2023-2024 academic year is available online at https://music.yale.edu/apply.
-The online application deadline is December 1, 2022.
+The Yale School of Music application for the 2024-2025 academic year is available online at https://music.yale.edu/apply.
+The online application deadline is December 1, 2023.

 The information that follows will assist applicants in filing the application.
 For an explanation of requirements and structure of various programs, please refer to the chapter Degrees in this bulletin.
 Please note that students may not apply to a degree program at YSM if they already have the equivalent degree or a doctorate from another institution in the same area of concentration.
+Students also may not apply to any master's level degree programs at YSM if they have already started doctoral course work at another institution in the same area of concentration.
 Students may not enroll in a degree program at Yale if they will be enrolled in another institution's degree program simultaneously.